 First Week of Pregnancy – Your Body

-There are a few things you can do to help increase your chances of conception success in the next week or two, men.
+Listen up men — there are a few things you can do to help increase your chances of conception in the next week or two.

-It’s well known that cutting back on caffeine, alcohol, smoking and unhealthy, processed food can a positive impact on your health and fertility, yet there are some other things you may not know about that can give you a boost right now.
+Here are some other things you may not know about that can give you a boost right now:

-- According to a study published online in ‘Human Reproduction’, men who eat a lot of soy foods may have a lower sperm concentration than men who don’t eat soy foods, so try holding off the soy.
+- Studies have shown that men who eat soy foods may have a lower sperm concentration than men who don’t eat soy foods.
+Avoid soy!

-- Tight fitting underwear or environments where overheating can occur (like a hot spa) can also impact sperm production.
+- Tight fitting underwear or environments where overheating can occur, for example, a hot spa, can also impact on sperm production.

 - While not necessary to guarantee conception, the female orgasm can certainly improve the chances of a fertilised ovum implanting successfully.
 This article talks you through the how and why.
 Maintaining intimacy and connection while planning to conceive and during pregnancy is very important.